jplind79/RCAT/docs/config.rst

   the conventions, and thus have same prefix and name as the top key variable name, *var names* should be set to *None*.
 See code snippet above for examples of both types of settings.

+- **freq**:
+  A string of the time resolution of input model data.
+The string should match any of the sub-folders under the path to model data, e.g. 'day', '1hr', '3hr'.
+In effect, you may choose different time resolutions for different variables in the analysis.

+- **units**:
+  The units of the variable data (which will appear in figures created in RCAT, and thus should reflect the units after data have been manipulated through the analysis).

+- **scale factor**:
+  A numeric factor (integer/float) that model data is multiplied with, to convert to desired units (e.g. from J/m2 to W/m2) and to ensure that all data (model and observations) have the same units.
+If no scaling is to be done, set value to None.
+An arithmetic expression is not allowed; for example if data is to be divided by 10 you cannot define factor as 1/10, it must then be 0.1.

+  A list of scale factors can be defined if different scale factors should be used for the different models specified under **MODELS** section.
+Thus, for a list of scale factors [f1, f2, f3, ...], these will applied as f1*model_1, f2*model_2, etc. Note that the list of scale factors need then to be of the same length as number of specified models.

+- **offset factor**:
+  The same as for *scale factor*, although the *offset factor* is added to the model data.
+A negative value will then subtract the factor from model data.

+- **accumulated**:
+  Boolean switch identifying variable data as accumulated fields or not.
+If the former (True), then data will be de-accumulated "on the fly" when opening files of data.

+- **obs**:
+  String or list of strings with acronyms of observations to be included in the analysis (for the variable of choice, and therefore different observations can be chosen for different variables).
+  Available observations, and their acronyms, are specified in the *src/rcatool/config/observations_metadata_NN.py* file.
+In this file you can also add new observational data sets.

+- **obs scale factor**:
+  The same as *scale factor* above but applied to observations.
+If multiple observations are defined, some of which would need different scale factors, a list of factors can be provided.
+However, if the same factor should be used for all observations, it is enough to just specify a single factor.

+- **obs freq**:
+  A string of the time resolution of observation data.

+- **regrid to**:
-* *regrid to*: If data is to be remapped to a common grid, you specify either the name (model name or observation acronym) of a model defined under **MODELS** section or an observation defined under *obs* key.
+  If data is to be remapped to a common grid, you specify either the name (model name or observation acronym) of a model defined under **MODELS** section or an observation defined under *obs* key.
 Or, if an external grid should be used, it can be set to a dictionary with the *name* and *file* keys. *name* has the same purpose as *grid name* in the **MODELS** section above.
-The value of *file* must be the full path to a netcdf file that at least contains *lon* and *lat* variables defining the target grid.
+  The value of
+  *file* must be the full path to a netcdf file that at least contains *lon* and *lat* variables defining the target grid.
 If no remapping is to be done, set *regrid to* to None.

+- **regrid method**:
-* *regrid method*: String defining the interpolation method:
-  'conservative' or 'bilinear'.
+  String defining the interpolation method: 'conservative' or 'bilinear'.

+regions:
+********
-**regions**: A list of strings with region names, defining geographical areas data will be extracted from.
-If set, 2D statistical fields calculated by RCAT will be cropped over these regions, and in line plots produced in RCAT mean statistical values will calculated and plotted for each of the regions.
-If the pool data option in statistics configuration (see below) is set to True, then data over regions will be pooled together before statistical calculations.
-If no cropping of data is wanted, set this property to None.
+A list of strings with region names, defining geographical areas data will be extracted from.
+If set, 2D statistical fields calculated by RCAT will be cropped over these regions (polygons), and in line plots produced in RCAT the statistical values will be averaged over and plotted for each of the regions.
 Read more about how to handle regions and polygons in RCAT :ref:`here <polygons_howto>`.

 - STATISTICS
-    Another main section of the analysis configuration.
+    This is another important section of the analysis configuration.
 Therefore, the description of this segment is given separately, see :doc:`RCAT Statistics </statistics>`